DrSakuu/RimWorld-Templates/README.md

 For an alternate list of tags, check here: https://ludeon.com/forums/index.php?topic=24936.0

-I generated them using a python script so there may be things missing or incorrect.
-I was more safe than sorry, so I made sure these templates don't generate any errors in game.

 I've included the script here too: [RimWorld_DefsToDefinjecteds.py](RimWorld_DefsToDefinjecteds.py)

 With [RimWorld_SimplifyPathTranslations.py](RimWorld_SimplifyPathTranslations.py) you can convert the complex multi line path translations to the new simpler single line format.